 All was right with the world.

-As Dad continued to negotiate the familiar roadway, it became clear this was no ordinary light and the contentment I felt turned to terror.
+As Dad continued to negotiate the familiar roadway, it became apparent this was no ordinary light and the contentment I felt turned to terror.

 There was a house on fire.
 And it looked like it was ours.